scottsauber/workshop-dotnet-azure-github-bicep/README.md

       }
    ```

-1. Add the environment variables for the app service slot, by referencing the app service object itself (note replace the ???? with the reference)
+1. Add the environment variables for the app service slot, by referencing the appServiceSlot itself.

    ```bicep
     resource appServiceSlotSetting 'Microsoft.Web/sites/slots/config@2022-09-01' = {